Vulie13/Designing-and-Securing-a-Cloud-Infrastructure-using-AWS/README.md

 # Designing-and-Securing-a-Cloud-Infrastructure-using-AWS

-PROJECTNAME
-Objective
+## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The aim of this project is to design and secure a cloud Infrastructure using Amazon Web Services that is capable of hosting Websites or web applications.
+Enhance security and compliance on the infrastructure and capabable for high availability and resilience of the infrastructure.
+This hands-on experience was designed to deepen understanding of cloud and security services offered by AWS.

-Skills Learned
+## Skills Learned
 [Bullet Points - Remove this afterwards]

 Advanced understanding of SIEM concepts and practical application.